DreiDe/GWP---Get-Whatsapp-Pictures/README.md

 Average file size of one picture: 48KB<br>
 Rate Limit: ban after 9380s and 5035 pictures (can't remember how many requests that were... must be close to 100.000)

-Statistics were messuared at max script speed with an internet speeed of 10MB/s upload and 35MB/s download.<br>
+Statistics were messuared at max script speed with an internet connection speed of 10MB/s upload and 35MB/s download.<br>
 I would suggest not to use the script at max speed.
 Change setTimeout() from 50ms to something bigger or you will propably be banned after 9380s.